 Tide tables and solunar tables for sport fishers in Alloway Creek (2.5 NM above entrance).
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Alloway Creek (2.5 NM above entrance) ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:39 am and the next high tide will be at 5:04 pm.
-The first low tide will be at 10:44 am and the next low tide at 11:49 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:21 am and the next high tide will be at 4:40 pm.
+The first low tide was at 10:27 am and the next low tide will be at 11:35 pm.

-The solunar fishing calendar in Alloway Creek (2.5 NM above entrance) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Alloway Creek (2.5 NM above entrance) tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 6:22 pm to 8:22 pm, very high activity Major period (moon up).
-This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing
+from 6:08 pm to 8:08 pm, high activity Major period (moon up).
+This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 Tide timetable for Alloway Creek (2.5 NM above entrance).
 The times are generated in local time in New Jersey and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: